tjph01/test-nextjs/README.md

 with my limited knowledge of React this framework allowed me to get up and running quickly with Routing States SASS etc.

-The code for this app leaves mainly in the following folders:
+The code for this app lives mainly in the following folders:

 - pages/
 - pages/team/